KevinZZhou/KevinZZhou/README.md

-This past summer, I interned at the Miami Department of Innovation and Technology (DoIT) doing data science work as a member of the Civic Innovation Corps, a program connectin young technologists to civic tech opportunities.
+This past summer, I interned at the Miami Department of Innovation and Technology (DoIT) doing data science work as a member of the Civic Innovation Corps, a program connecting young technologists to civic tech opportunities.

 At Penn, I'm a Project Lead for Global Research and Consulting (GRC)